0atman/blaze/README.md

 `#!/usr/bin/blaze python (or ruby, node, whatever!)`

+# "Literate Programming?"

+Literate Programming (LP for short) flips code commenting on its head: In normal programming, we write comments inside code.
+In LP, you write executable code inside a human-readable document.
+This documentation-first idea is a mental shift: You are writing documentation that has occasional references to implamentation, not code that has a smattering of comments.
+This forces you to think of the audience as another programmer, not a machine.
+When you think about it, that's actually the real audience.

+Blaze allows you to write executable code inside Markdown documents.

 # Motivation

 I've been playing with many literate programming tools since this technique of document-first programming came into my life two years ago.